trinodb/trino/presto-docs/src/main/sphinx/admin/tuning.rst

 =============

 The default Presto settings should work well for most workloads.
-The following information may help you if your cluster is facing a specific performance problem.
+The following information may help you, if your cluster is facing a specific performance problem.

 Config Properties
 -----------------